-Beginning in 2004 with the Jubilee Community Garden, at Centennial Park, which is now overseen by the Jubilee Garden Group, CGC has since initiated a number of other community gardens within our region including the Warmland House Community Garden, the Caulfield Place raised bed gardens for residents and the ever-evolving Alexander School Community Gardens in the Alexander neighbourhood.
+Beginning in 2004 with the Jubilee Community Garden at Centennial Park, which is now overseen by the Jubilee Garden Group, CGC has since initiated a number of other community gardens within our region including the Warmland House Community Garden, the Caulfield Place raised bed gardens for residents and the ever-evolving Alexander School Community Gardens in the Alexander neighbourhood.

-In 2009, the existing garden was expanded to include an additional 24 beds in a ‘mandala’ style garden as well as a tool shed and compost bin.
+In 2009, the existing garden was expanded to include an additional 24 beds in a ‘mandala’ style garden, as well as a tool shed and compost bin.
 In 2011, a native plant demonstration garden was created, more fruit trees were planted, a memorial bench was erected and more perennials were incorporated into the landscape.

-Plots are rented every season by contacting our offices.
+Plots are rented every season by contacting our office.
 Renewals or new rentals typically take place from January to May.
 For more information on the gardens or to rent a plot, please contact us at 250-748-8506.